 Immediately following the descriptions of some aspects of the practice of general insurance, you will find actual cases of general insurance claims, which are there mainly to facilitate your understanding of the subject and to make your learning more interesting.
 The decisions you will find in those cases were based on their particular facts, including the actual wording used in the insurance policies in question.
-Some of these cases are decided cases of the Insurance Claims Complaints Bureau (ICCB), and the rest concern claims disputes that were ultimately settled between the claimants and the insurers concerned without being referred to the ICCB for adjudication.
-It is worth noting that the Complaints Panel of the ICCB is empowered by the Articles of Association of the ICCB to look beyond the strict interpretation of policy terms in making a ruling.
-In addition, as far as good insurance practice is concerned, the Complaints Panel relies heavily on the expected standards set out in The Code of Conduct for Insurers, with particular reference to "Part III: Claims".
+Some of these cases are decided cases of the Insurance Claims Complaints Bureau (ICCB) (which was renamed The Insurance Complaints Bureau (ICB) in January 2018), and the rest concern claims disputes that were ultimately settled between the claimants and the insurers concerned without being referred to the ICCB/ICB for adjudication.
+It is worth noting that the Insurance Claims Complaints Panel of the ICCB/ICB was/is empowered by its Articles of Association to look beyond the strict interpretation of policy terms in making a ruling.
+In addition, as far as good insurance practice is concerned, the Complaints Panel relies heavily on the expected standards set out in The Code of Conduct for Insurers issued by the Hong Kong Federation of Insurers, with particular reference to "Part III: Claims" of the Code.

-Please also note that these Study Notes will not make you a fully qualified underwriter or other insurance specialist.
+Please also note that these Study Notes will not make you a fully qualified underwriter or insurance specialist.
 It is intended to give a preliminary introduction to the subject of General Insurance, as a Quality Assurance exercise for Insurance Intermediaries.